 Overview of Renton

-Located on the southern shore of Lake Washington, Renton is a great city that allows its residents to soak up the laid-back Pacific Northwestern lifestyle.
-If you're looking for Renton apartments for rent, you'll be able to take advantage of the city's picturesque landscapes, crisp fresh air and abundant opportunities for outdoor recreation.
-With a population of more than 92,000 people, Renton provides a prosperous environment without losing its comfortable, hometown vibe.
+Located on the southern shore of Lake Washington, Renton allows its residents to soak up the laid-back Pacific Northwestern lifestyle.
+Those living in Renton WA apartments take advantage of the city's picturesque landscapes, crisp fresh air, and abundant opportunities for outdoor recreation.
+With a population of more than 92,000 people, Renton WA provides a prosperous environment without losing its comfortable, hometown vibe.
 As a popular suburban home for those seeking a new life outside of Seattle, all types are welcome into the community.

-Over the past few decades, Renton has shed its identity as a coal mining town in favor of more diverse employment possibilities.
-If you're searching for Renton apartments for rent to relocate for work, you'd do well to research The Boeing Company, PACCAR, Inc., Providence Health and Services, ER Solutions, Inc., Puget Sound Educational Services District, the Valley Medical Center, Renton School District and Federal Aviation Administration, as the city's official website notes that these are the top employers in town.
+Over the past few decades, Renton has become a city full of diverse employment possibilities.
+If you're looking to career opportunities or relocating for work, you'd do well to research The Boeing Company, PACCAR, Inc., Providence Health and Services, ER Solutions, Inc., Puget Sound Educational Services District, the Valley Medical Center, Renton School District and Federal Aviation Administration.

 Although there are no large universities in Renton, the city still has many higher education opportunities that students can attend while living in Renton apartments.
 Everest College Renton and the Embry-Riddle Aeronautical University are both here, and join the Pima Medical Institute, ITT Technical Institute and City University of Seattle, Renton, in providing students with well-rounded academic choices.